-In this section, the term "school buildings" means the buildings identified in Section 1.9.2 of the 2022 CBC and defined in EDC Sections 17283 and 81130, including elementary and secondary schools, and community colleges.
+In this section, the term "school buildings" means the buildings identified in Section 1.9.2 of the 2025 CBC and defined in EDC Sections 17283 and 81130.5(b), including elementary and secondary schools, and community colleges.
 State college and university buildings are included in the next section-State Buildings.

-Note: The California Administrative Code (CAC), Part 1 of Title 24, Chapter 4, Group 1, commencing with Section 4-301, contains important regulations that should be used in conjunction with the balance of Title 24 when working with school buildings.
+Note: The California Administrative Code, Part 1 of Title 24, Chapter 4, Group 1, commencing with Section 4-301, contains important regulations that should be used in conjunction with the balance of Title 24 when working with school buildings.

 EDC, Division 1, Part 10.5, Chapter 3, Sections 17310 and 81142 authorize DGS to develop building standards for structural, mechanical, electrical and plumbing systems in school buildings.
 DGS then delegates the authority to DSA.
 Such adoptions are shown in the code text and MATs by the acronym DSA-SS.
-Alternative building standards for application to community college projects are identified by the acronym DSA-SS/CC and can be used instead of standards adopted by DSA-SS if a community college elects to do so.
-Read Section 1.9.2 of the 2022 CBC and the CAC, Chapter 4, Group 1 for more information regarding school buildings subject to DSA adoptions and exceptions.
+Alternative structural safety provisions, developed under authority granted by Education Code Section 81053, for application to community college projects are identified by the acronym DSA-SS/CC and can be used instead of standards adopted by DSA-SS if a community college elects to do so.
+Read Section 1.9.2 of the 2025 CBC and the California Administrative Code, Chapter 4, Group 1 for more information regarding school buildings subject to DSA adoptions and exceptions.

 HSC, Division 12, Part 2, Section 13143, and EDC Section 17074.50 assign the responsibility for the development of building standards for fire and panic safety and fire sprinkler systems in school buildings to SFM.
 Such adoptions are shown by the acronym SFM within the code text and Matrix Adoption Tables.
-Read Section 1.11 of the 2022 CBC for more information and applications of SFM adoptions.
+Read Section 1.11 of the 2025 CBC for more information and applications of SFM adoptions.

-GOV Sections 4450 through 4460 and HSC Sections 19952 through 19959 assigns the responsibility for the development of building standards for accessibility in public buildings and places of public accommodation to DSA.
+GOV Sections 4450 through 4460 and HSC Sections 19952 through 19959 assign the responsibility for the development of building standards for accessibility in public buildings and places of public accommodation to DSA.
 Publicly-funded school buildings and adjacent grounds are both public buildings and places of public accommodation.
 Adoptions for accessibility by DSA are identified in the code text and MATs by the acronym DSA-AC.
 Read more about DSA-AC adoptions relating to school buildings in:

-- Section 1.9 of the 2022 CBC

-- Section 4-302 of the 2022 CAC

-- Chapter 5 of the 2022 CAC
+- Section 1.9 of the 2025 CBC - Section 4-302 of the 2025 California Administrative Code - Chapter 5 of the 2025 California Administrative Code

 PRC, Division 15, commencing with Section 25000, assigns the responsibility for the development of building standards for energy efficiency and conservation to CEC.
 Public and private school buildings of Groups A, B, E, F, H, R, S or U occupancies are subject to adoptions by CEC.
 Such adoptions are shown by the acronym CEC in the code text and MATs in appropriate parts of Title 24.
 Most CEC provisions are in the California Energy Code, Part 6 of Title 24, which has no MAT because it is entirely adopted by CEC.
-Read Section 100 of the 2022 California Energy Code for more information and applications of CEC adoptions.
+Read Section 100 of the 2025 California Energy Code for more information and applications of CEC adoptions.